-As the Service is currently in the process of researching alternative methods to record complaints, the subcommittee will only make recommendations on the collection, recording and reporting of internal and external complaints that have a human rights component.
-These recommendations can be considered as the Service moves forward with its initiative and may be included in any new processes for recording and reporting on complaints.
+As the Service is currently in the process of methods researching alternative record complaints, the subcommittee will only make recommendations on the collection, recording and reporting of internal and external complaints that have а human rights component.
+These recommendations have been submitted for consideration as the Service moves forward with its initiative and may be included in any new processes for recording and reporting on complaints.